87gru/Project-3/README.md

-# Project-3
+# README: Project-3
-# README: Exploring the Heat Hypothesis: Temperature and Crime Rates in Manhattan
+# Exploring the Heat Hypothesis: Temperature and Crime Rates in Manhattan (2013-2023)

 ## Project Overview